Configuring MSSQL Server

 Prerequisites for ADManager Plus to communicate with MS SQL server

-- To use MS SQL installed in a remote machine, you would have to install the corresponding SQL native client & command line utilities in the ADManager Plus machine as per the SQL version and CPU type of the machine.
+- To use MS SQL installed in a remote machine, you would have to install the corresponding SQL native client, ODBC Driver & command line utilities in the ADManager Plus machine as per the SQL version and CPU type of the machine.

 - Copy the following files from the MS SQL Server installation folder to the ADManager Plus\bin folder.